 The strategy seeks to support this vision by building on the sustainable practice already in place and the delivery of a more resource efficient council and community, where people are aware of what actions they can take in making a positive impact on the environment.

-In 2009 the UK Climate Impacts Partnership and the Met Office released climate change predictions for the UK.
-In Torbay it is predicted that the average annual temperature could be up to 4°C higher by 2080 than it was in 1990 leading to a 50% reduction in summer rainfall and a 20% increase in winter rainfall with a sea level rise of up to 90 cms.
-Changes to our climate on this scale will have wide ranging impacts on our water resources, coastal defences, transport, public health, farming practices, wildlife, landscape, and Torbay’s economy.21755
+The scientific consensus on climate change is clear and irrefutable.
+There will be far reaching effects on ecosystems and communities on a global scale.
+In Torbay it is predicted (see UK Climate Projections 2009) that the average annual temperature could be up to 4°C higher by 2080 than it was in 1990 leading to a 50% reduction in summer rainfall and a 20% increase in winter rainfall with a sea level rise of up to 90 cms.
+Extreme weather events are becoming more frequent and intense.
+Changes to our climate on this scale will have wide ranging impacts on our water resources, coastal defences, transport, public health, farming practices, wildlife, landscape, and Torbay’s economy.
+The amount of climate change we experience in Torbay can be lessened by us all playing our part in reducing greenhouse gas emissions and we can prepare for its impacts in a way which also helps make Torbay a better place to live, work and play, for all of us.21755

 Strategy which provides a framework for the council, its partners and the wider community to help build a low carbon future and make us more resilient to extreme weather events.